ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-create-app.md

 For best practices and examples of how to use the SDKs see the Fabric [Asset Transfer Sample](https://github.com/hyperledger/fabric-samples/tree/master/asset-transfer-basic){: external}

-Client applications can leverage the capabilities of the Go SDK, but currently only the high-level programming model in the [gateway package](https://pkg.go.dev/github.com/hyperledger/fabric-sdk-go/pkg/gateway){: external} is supported.
-Direct usage of the rest of the Go SDK is not yet supported.
+Currently only the high-level programming model in the [gateway package](https://pkg.go.dev/github.com/hyperledger/fabric-sdk-go/pkg/gateway){: external} is supported.
 {: note}

 If you want to take advantage of the High-Level Fabric contract-APIs, you can also use this tutorial to complete the following actions on an {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network: